wsw2025/Arraylists-Quiz/README.md

 4. Inside the <b>Person</b> class, implement a <b>toString</b> method.
 Your toString method can follow any format so long as it returns a string that consists of all three properties and appropriate whitespaces between them.
 (1 mark)

 5. Inside the <b>PersonFactory</b> class, complete the method <b>addPerson</b>.
 This method will take a <b>Person</b> object and add it to the <b>allPersons</b> list.
 The <b>Person object will be added to the position in the list corresponding to their last name</b>.
 That is, the allPersons list will be in ascending alphabetical order according to the last name of the Person objects stored in the allPersons list.
+(6 marks)

 For example:

 allPersons = [person1, person2, person3, person4]